Frequently Asked Questions

 Yes.
 San Jose Prep will provide services to any child with ESOL requirements with the goal of having the student become successful in regular classroom settings.

-San Jose Prep will follow the school calendar of Duval County Schools with the exception that we will have "Early Release" every Friday at 1:30 pm.
+San Jose Prep's school calendar closely resembles that of Duval County Schools with the exception that we will have "Early Release" every Friday at 1:00 pm and some additional days off.
+Please check our school calendar for exact dates.
 The Calendar is posted on the website and can be found here School Calendar.

-Teachers and parents will formally meet during the San Jose Prep Meet Your Teacher event in August.
+Teachers and parents will formally meet during Orientation and Open House.
 As new teachers are identified during the spring, it is expected that many will attend upcoming parent information events.
 On an ongoing basis, teachers will communicate with parents in person, via e-mail, and by phone to communicate to them their child's progress.
 We believe that a strong parent - teacher relationship helps create the best learning environment possible.

 The best ways to get updates about the school is to visit this website and register for our email updates.